-srsRAN 4G is a 4G and 5g software radio suite.
+srsRAN is a 4G and 5g software radio suite.
 The 4G network consists of a core network, an eNodeB, and a UE implementation.
-Usually eNodeB and UE are used with physical radios for over-the-air transmissions.
-However, the srsRAN 4G software suite also includes a virtual radio which uses the ZeroMQ networking library to transfer radio samples between applications.
-This approach is very useful for development, testing, debugging, CI/CD or for teaching and demonstrating.
+Usually eNodeB and UE are used with actual RF front-ends for over-the-air transmissions.
+There are, however, a number of use-cases for which RF front-ends might not be needed or wanted.
+Those use-cases include (but are not limited to) the use of srsRAN for educational or research purposes, continuous integration and delivery (CI/CD) or development and debugging.